thinegan/cloudformation-mongodb/README.md

-# Deploying Web Application Architecture with AWS
+# Deploying MongoDB Replicaset Architecture in AWS Private VPC

 This reference architecture provides a set of YAML templates for deploying the following AWS services :
 - Amazon IAM
-- Amazon VPC
+- Amazon Security Group
 - Amazon EC2
-- Amazon ELB
-- Amazon AutoScaling
-- Amazon CloudFront
-- Amazon RDS
-- Amazon S3
-- Amazon Cloudwatch
 - Amazon Route53
-- Amazon Security Group & NACL

 ## Prerequisites Notes
 The Cloudformation Security Group IP address is open by default (testing purpose).
 You should update the Security Group Access with your own IP Address to ensure your instances security.